The problem: ChatGPT sessions disappear

 Concept explanations and study notes

-A well-framed ChatGPT explanation of a concept — with examples, analogies, and structured breakdown — can be more useful than a textbook passage.
+A well-framed ChatGPT explanation of a concept - with examples, analogies, and structured breakdown - can be more useful than a textbook passage.
 Exporting it captures that explanation as a study note you can return to, annotate, or share.
+You asked the question in a way that made sense to you; the explanation that came back is calibrated to your level and phrasing.
+That's worth keeping.

 Code and CS coursework

 For computer science students, Markdown export is particularly useful: code blocks export with language labels and fenced formatting, which renders with syntax highlighting in Obsidian, VS Code, or any Markdown viewer.
 The exported file can be dropped into a study vault directly.
+If you asked ChatGPT to explain a sorting algorithm with a working implementation, the exported Markdown preserves both the code and the explanation together - formatted and readable.

 One click at the end of every useful session.
 Free, local, no account - your study notes, your device.